Orlando Arcia Preview, Player Props: Braves vs. Mets

-Orlando Arcia -- .081 average over his past 10 games -- will be in action for the Atlanta Braves versus the New York Mets, with David Peterson on the hill, on August 21 at 7:20 PM ET.
+Orlando Arcia -- .111 average over his past 10 games -- will be in action for the Atlanta Braves against the New York Mets, with Tylor Megill on the hill, on August 22 at 7:20 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Giants.
+He reached base in all three of his plate appearances (2-for-2) in his last game against the Mets.

 Orlando Arcia Game Info & Props vs. the Mets